Biography, as a photographer

-Nausicaa Giulia Bianchi is a documentary fine-art photographer and photography teacher interested in portraiture, visual narrative and bookmaking.
+Nausicaa Giulia Bianchi is a documentary fine-art photographer interested in portraiture, visual narrative and bookmaking.
 Her work has been published in the past on many publications such The Guardian, National Geographic, Marie Claire, Vanity Fair, PDN, TIME, American Photo Magazine, Vogue, Huffington Post, La Repubblica, Internazionale, and other magazines and books.
 Her photography projects have been exhibited internationally as exhibitions, screenings and installations at festivals, galleries and museums such ICP Museum in NYC, PhEst festival, Organ Vida festival , BFF festival, IMP Festival, Fonderia 20.9 gallery, etc..

 In 2010 she attended the PJ program of The International Center Of Photography in New York City, but developed beyond the confines of photojournalism and find her own path of image making.
 After completing her photography studies, she enrolled at the Art Students League to study oil painting and started attending classes in philosophy, feminism, art and aesthetics in Brooklyn.
 Giulia assisted photographers such Mary Ellen Mark and Suzanne Opton, and later began teaching and freelancing in NYC.